chadwcarlson/hugo-demo-theme/content/demos/team-scale/deck.md

 <aside class="notes">
   Which then gives Jorge the ability to add the rest of his team to that branch, as well as any child branch made from it.
+  Here we can see Jorge creating two environments for each of the developers on the Web Agency team he wants them to work on.
 </aside>

 {{< /slide >}}